Delta 8 THC is legal in North Carolina. But, there are certain restrictions that distributors and consumers have to follow.

 What’s the big issue?

-First, this cannabinoid is included in the DEA’s list of controlled substances, hand in hand with Delta-9.
+First, this cannabinoid is included in the DEA’s list of controlled substances, hand in hand with delta 9.
 When passing the Farm Bill, legislators thought of hemp products as wholesome and non-intoxicating.

-The second and more significant part of the argument is that Delta-8 is legal if derived from hemp.
+The second and more significant part of the argument is that delta 8 is legal if derived from hemp.
 However, the hemp plant doesn’t naturally produce the compound in enough volume to extract and use.

 When manufactured from hemp CBD, this component is a controlled substance under federal law.
 Also, the intent behind these products — potentially serving to get high instead of using it as a remedy — creates a complicated legal field.

 For now, Delta-8 products don’t seem to be prohibited by the Food and Drug Administration (FDA) but must receive pre-market approval.

-Is Delta-8 Legal in North Carolina?
+Is Delta-8 legal to buy in North Carolina?

-Technically, Delta-8 is legal to buy in this state.
+Delta-8 is legal to buy in this state.
 Unlike other states, North Carolina doesn’t prohibit the sale of products containing this cannabinoid.

 If derived from the hemp plant, this component is legal to sell.